-Beginning Jan.
-1, 2017, the AICPA is updating professional education requirements for its specialized credentials and expand options, now called Continuing Professional Development (CPD), available for members to earn the necessary credits (traditional CPE is still acceptable and just one option under CPD.)
+Effective January 1, 2017, the AICPA’s National Accreditation Commission approved updated professional education requirements for its specialized credentials and expand options, now called Continuing Professional Development (CPD), available for members to earn the necessary credits (traditional CPE is still acceptable and just one option under CPD.)

-The change, which the AICPA’s National Accreditation Commission approved, reflects best practice in education and evolution in the ways professionals develop their skills.
-It also aligns with the AICPA’s commitment to help CPAs maintain relevancy in a rapidly evolving marketplace and provide more flexibility in recognition of the multitude of ways that professionals develop competencies, while continuing to help members deliver the highest quality in professional services.
+Why the changes?
+These changes reflect best practice in education and evolution in the ways professionals develop their skills.
+They also align with the AICPA’s commitment to help CPAs maintain relevancy in a rapidly evolving marketplace and provide more flexibility in recognition of the multitude of ways that professionals develop competencies, while continuing to help members deliver the highest quality in professional services.